EXCLUSIVE-South Korea asks banks to prepare $4 bln to support credit union - sources

 South Korea's five major commercial banks have signed or are in the process of signing repurchase agreements with the credit union, said the sources, who declined to be identified because of the sensitivity of the issue.
 Repurchase facilities allow for raising cash in exchange for collateral, such as bonds.

-Woori Bank, Hana Bank, Shinhan Bank, KB Kookmin Bank and NongHyup Bank had been asked to make financing available to MG Community Credit, although the actual amount extended to the credit union would depend on deposit withdrawals, the sources said.
+Woori Bank, Hana Bank, Shinhan Bank, KB Kookmin Bank and NongHyup Bank had been asked to make financing available to MGCCC, although the actual amount extended to the credit union would depend on deposit withdrawals, the sources said.

 The sources added that each of the banks was asked to prepare 1 trillion won of financing, or 5 trillion won in total ($3.84 billion), as potential support.

-Sunday's statement, from officials at the Bank of Korea and the Ministry of Finance as well as the Financial Services Commission, added that withdrawals at MG Community had slowed and new deposits had been coming in since last Thursday.
+Sunday's statement, from officials at the Bank of Korea and the Ministry of Finance as well as the Financial Services Commission, added that withdrawals at MGCCC had slowed and new deposits had been coming in since last Thursday.

 An investor note from Citi last week played down the risks from the incident but warned of negative effects on economic growth from the indebted real estate sector.